inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 Find more information on editing at http://wiki.openstreetmap.org/wiki/Help:Wiki-Editing.

-5. Creating A new page
+5. Creating a new page
 ----------------------

 You can create any wiki page the same way that you have created your user